 At time of writing, I am not aware of a single insurance company that provides annuities for SIPP and QROPS for non-UK residents.

-Your pension may be your biggest asset (next to your house) and could be the difference between a comfortable retirement and barely making ends meet on a UK State Pension that possible may not be getting inflation increases (Depending how the Brexit negotiations go).
+Your pension may be your biggest asset (next to your house) and could be the difference between a comfortable retirement and barely making ends meet on a UK State Pension that may not be getting inflation increases (dependent on Brexit negotiations).

-Check your adviser and take tax advice if you are moving to Spain.
+Check your adviser is properly licenced and qualified and take tax advice if you are moving to Spain.